LandRegistry/govuk-frontend-flask/web/README.md

 The `main.scss` file at `/web/src/scss` is highly selective about which `components` are imported above the required `base`, `core`, `objects`, `utilities` and `overrides`.
 Components account for around 70% of the output CSS, so should only be included if they are used in the service, in order to keep distributon file sizes small.

-By default, the following components styling is imported, because they are used in the template app:
+By default, the following components are imported:

 - [Back link](https://design-system.service.gov.uk/components/back-link/)
 - [Button](https://design-system.service.gov.uk/components/button/)